Secretaries of Education, Agriculture Call on Governors to Equitably Fund Land-Grant HBCUs

 Noting that it is more important than ever to compete at a high level and remain the world’s top producer of talent and innovation, the Departments of Education and Agriculture have offered to work with each state’s budget office to examine the funding data to bring balance to investments in 1890 HBCUs that have been severely underfunded.

 Each letter outlined the amount each state’s 1890 HBCU has been underfunded per student in state appropriated funds between 1987 and 2020 and offers a suggestion on possible remedies.
-To view the letters, please visit the following link: Letters to State Governors.
+To view the letters, click here.